 Priceline.
 Priceline’s famous “Name Your Own Price” tool can get you some legendary deals, as long as you are not too picky about the details.
 It is especially great for rental cars at the airport.
 Visit Priceline to get rental cars, hotels and more.

 Auto Europe.
 Though it’s primarily known for its car rentals in Europe, Auto Europe actually services more than 12,000 different locations worldwide.
 Sign up for a car rental using my link.

 Loveholidays.
-At loveholidays we have revolutionized the way we offer you holidays.
-We provide four flexible payment options to choose from, in a bid to make holidays more affordable for everyone.
-After all, there is no feeling quite like booking your perfect getaway!
+At loveholidays they have revolutionized the way they offer you holidays.
+They provide four flexible payment options to choose from, in a bid to make holidays more affordable for everyone.

 Local Expeditions.
 This NYC-based tour company provides you with a unique, local take on New York City.
 Local Expeditions also believes in the local/sustainable movement, and 5% of every expedition is donated to a local organization of the guide’s choice.
 Book a NYC tour via Local Expeditions.

 NYC Tours & Photo Safaris.
 Looking for an experience beyond the guidebook?
 Have the lovely Jessie Festa and her team show you around different neighborhoods exploring their history and getting in touch with local places to be!
 Book a NYC tour via http://nyctoursandphotosafaris.com/.

 Visit.org.
 Travelers use visit.org to add half day to multi-day immersive experiences to their itinerary, and revenue from tours is then channeled back to the local community through the host organizations.
 By using this link, sign up for your next tour!